Hmza72/jarvis-ai-assistant/README.md

 # 👋 Hi, I'm Hamza!

-I'm an **AI Trainer** transitioning into an **AI Engineer**, passionate about building AI-driven solutions.
+I'm an **AI Trainer** transitioning into an **Data Science**, passionate about building AI-driven solutions.
 I love working with Python, building automation tools, and solving problems in bioinformatics.

 ---